jellyfin/jellyfin.org/docs/general/community-standards/chat.md

 1. If you see something against the rules, or something that makes you feel unsafe, let our staff know.
 We want this server to be a welcoming space for all users of Jellyfin.

 2. If you wish to contact moderators privately, please send an E-mail to us containing all the relevant info on your matter.
-Contact info can be found on the [contacts page](/contact).
+Contact info can be found on the [contact page](/contact).

 3. Violation of these rules may result in the following punishments: an informal warning, a formal warning or a ban.
 If a formal warning has been issued, the next violation will result in a ban.
 See [Community Standards: Dispute Resolution and Moderation](/docs/general/community-standards/#dispute-resolution-and-moderation) for more info.